muxinc/mux-stats-sdk-react-native-video/README.md

   onBuffer={handleBuffer}
   onError={handleError}
   muxOptions={{
-    debug: false,
-    application_name: app.name,        // the name of your application
+    application_name: app.name,            // (required) the name of your application
-    application_version: app.version,  // the version of your application
+    application_version: app.version,      // the version of your application (optional, but encouraged)
     data: {
-      env_key: 'YOUR_ENVIRONMENT_KEY',
+      env_key: 'YOUR_ENVIRONMENT_KEY',     // (required)
+      player_software_version: '5.0.2'     // (optionaal, but encouraged) the version of react-native-video that you are using
-      player_name: 'React Native Player',
+      player_name: 'React Native Player',  // See metadata docs for available metadata fields https://docs.mux.com/docs/web-integration-guide#section-5-add-metadata
       video_id: 'My Video Id',
       video_title: 'My awesome video',
-      player_software_version: '5.0.2' // the version of react-native-video that you are using },
+    },
   }}
 />